carpentries-incubator/tei-xml/_episodes/01-introduction.md

 to show how different items in the collection relate to eachother.
 This is purely through the use of TEI (as an XML language) which enables linked data.

-*IMG: Henry Hunt, WikiMedia*

 ### Transcription and intellectual metadata
 As we have already seen through the Activity, the Mary Hamilton letters have been **transcribed** by students and [made available online](https://www.projects.alc.manchester.ac.uk/maryhamiltonpapers/letter/HAM-1-1-3-10/).

-The depth of encoding these letters is impressive (and more than we would be able to achieve in the Library) but it adds to scholarly information about the sources.
-In particular, you can see in the text what’s been erased or changed and how, and you can keep both the original and modern spellings or a word.
+The depth of encoding for these letters was made possible by the involvement specialist scholars; non-specialist library cataloguers could not have included so much detail.
+Particularly useful for scholarship are the deletions and additions in the text, original and modern spellings and any annotations.

 [![Mary Hamilton letter JRL1415453](../fig/HAM_1_10_1_11.png)](../fig/HAM_1_10_1_11_large.png)
 Source: HAM/1/10/1/11 (JRL1415453), John Rylands Library, licence CC BY-NC 4.0